- Sawgrass Lake Park is located just southwest of the intersection of Gandy Boulevard and I-275 in Pinellas County.

 - Contaminated material cleanup and restoration construction began in February 2011.

-- This is a multi-year project that should be completed by fall 2014.
+- This is a multi-year project that should be completed by late spring 2015.

 Health and Safety